 In first exposing the hypocrisy and antisemitism of France’s military court, and later helping to clear Dreyfus’ name, “J’accuse” attests to the power that words and activism can have in changing the course of history.
 The term serves as a reminder that we cannot remain silent in the face of discrimination, and that we must shine a light on antisemitism wherever we find it—especially when it is on public display, masquerading as justice.

 In the 19th century, "J’accuse" started as a protest against the discrimination of a single Jew.
-Today, we must stand up and accuse those who cynically claim the banner of progressivism and human rights in order to mask their discrimination against the state of the Jews.
+Today, we must stand up and defend against the discrimination, marginalization, and demonization of any Jew.

 It is that spirit in which “J’accuse” serves as the rallying cry for this organization.
 By bringing sound arguments directly into the public discourse, using appeals to reason and fairness, and demanding equal standards, we seek to expose and correct this historic wrong.